Lramseyer/vaporview/README.md

 - Group expanded state is preserved on reload
 - API
   - waveformViewer.addVariable will now add all variables in a scope if it is specified

-## Other Planned Features

-In no particular order of priority, here's a list of features that are on my radar.
-If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/VaporView/discussions)!

-- Improve renderer to better render non-2 state

 # About This Extension